0123gabriel/Ubuntu_ROS_Tutorial/Install_RoadRunner.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib64/libidn.so.11
 ```

-The last command, should be added to the bash.rc file to ensure that the path ```bash /usr/lib64/libidn.so.11 ``` is going to be available for every time you open a terminal.
+The last command, should be added to the bash.rc file to ensure that the path ```bash /usr/lib64/libidn.so.11 ``` is going to be available for every time you turn on your computer.
 To do that, you should run this.

 ```bash
 echo 'export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib64/libidn.so.11' >> ~/.bashrc